alexmacarthur/wp-complete-open-graph/README.md

 ```

 ### Order of Priority
 There's a fallback system set in place for you to effectively leverage this plugin.
 Below is the order of priority:

 1. *Filters* - Any filters you apply in your code will take priority over any fields you have filled in the admin.
 2. *Forced Global Settings* - If you've checked the box on these fields on the settings page, they'll override everything non-filtered.
-2. *Post/Page Fields* - Filling out the metabox fields on a page or post in the WordPress Admin will give it priority over any default settings (unless they're forced).
+3. *Post/Page COG Fields* - Filling out the meta box fields on a page or post in the WordPress Admin will give it priority over any default settings (unless they're forced).
-3. *Default Settings* - These will take priority over any core WordPress settings in place (site name, description).
+4. *Post/Page Content*  - If no specific COG fields on the post/page are set, the post/page content itself will be used.
+For the Open Graph description, the excerpt will be respected if it's filled.
+5. *Default COG Settings* - Next, the default COG global settings will used to populate Open Graph tags.
-4. *Blog Info* - When nothing else is overriding them, Open Graph fields will default to your general WordPress site settings.
+6. *Blog Info* - When nothing else is overriding them, Open Graph fields will default to your general WordPress site settings.

 After flowing through this order of priority, if there is still no content to be pulled, those respective Open Graph tags will not be generated.
 So, don't worry about having extra, useless tags just sitting there in your markup.